 Pro Tip: Auntie Pasta’s Italian Restaurant is a great place to grab a pizza or pasta — all handmade.

-Pro Tip: Right outside of town is Greer Farm which offers lovely cabins to rent overlooking a pond, with free bicycle rentals.
+Pro Tip: Right outside of town is The Greer Farm, which offers lovely cabins to rent overlooking a pond and free bicycle rentals.
 This would make a nice and quiet autumn getaway option if all the cabins in the park are full.

-Pro Tip: Lake O’ The Pines is a nice lake nearby that offers parks, camping, canoes, kayaks, and boat rentals, and of course, beautiful fall colors.
+Pro Tip: Lake O’ The Pines is a nice lake nearby that offers parks, camping, and canoe, kayak, and boat rentals, and of course, beautiful fall colors.

 Highway 14 and Highway 16, or virtually any farm-to-market road, are excellent drives for fall favorites.

-Located on I-20 between Dallas and Shreveport, it gives travelers easy access to a place well-known for its East Texas charm.
-Longview, one of the largest cities in the piney woods, would be an excellent choice for a visit in the fall with the family.
-With gorgeous views of the Longview Arboretum and Nature Center in the fall, and the events going on there in October, including a wine festival, it would certainly be my pick for a fun time.
+Located on I-20 between Dallas and Shreveport, this place that is well-known for its East Texas charm is easy to access.
+Longview, one of the largest cities in the Piney Woods region of East Texas, would be an excellent choice for a visit in the fall with the family.
+With gorgeous views of the Longview Arboretum & Nature Center in the fall and the events going on there in October — including a wine festival — it would certainly be my pick for a fun time.